BastilleBSD/bastille/docs/chapters/subcommands/create.rst

 ======

-Bastille create uses any available bootstrapped release to create a lightweight jailed system.
-To create a jail simply provide a name, bootstrapped release and a private (rfc1918) IP address.
+Bastille create uses any available bootstrapped release to create a lightweight container system.
+To create a container simply provide a name, bootstrapped release and a private (rfc1918) IP address.

 - name